helali1993/reidemeister_planar_graphs/README.md

 # reidemeister_planar_graphs
-Preform Reidemeister moves on Signed Planar Graphs Please read the PDF file "Report" for more details.
+Preform Reidemeister moves on Signed Planar Graphs.
+Please read the PDF file "Report" for more details.

 # Summary